 - 1. The oven must be placed on a flat, stable surface.
 Place the front surface of the door three inches or more from the counter top edge to avoid accidental tipping of the microwave oven during normal use.
 For proper operation, the oven must have sufficient air flow.
 Allow 3-inches (7.6 cm) of space on both sides of the oven and 1-inch (2.5 cm) of space on top of the oven. - (a) DO NOT block air vents.
-If they are blocked during operation, the oven may be overheated and damaged. - (b) DO NOT place oven near a hot, damp surface such as a gas or electric range, or dishwasher. - (c) DO NOT operate oven when room humidity is excessive. - This oven is manufactured for counter top household use only.
-It is not intended for built-in operation and is not approved or tested for commercial or marine use.
+If they are blocked during operation, the oven may be overheated and damaged. - (b) DO NOT place oven near a hot, damp surface such as a gas or electric range, or dishwasher. - (c) DO NOT operate oven when room humidity is excessive. - 2.
+This oven is manufactured for household use only.
+It is not approved or tested for commercial or marine use.